OscarJHernandez/ai_hackathon_2017_fake_news_classifier/README.md

 # ai_hackathon_2017_fake_news_classifier
-This repository contains the data files and  including the weights of the pre-trained models that were used to create a model that could detect fake news headlines
+This repository contains the data files and  including the weights of the pre-trained models that were used to create a model that could detect fake news headlines.

+This code was part of a 2-day [Global AI hackathon](http://ai.hackathon.com/).
+The object was to classify news headlines into the "fake news" or "real news" categories.
+We used the Bag-of-words model for this purpose and used a Bayesian ensemble of classifiers to give a confindence level to the model predictions.

 Note: Make sure that the following training parameters always match between the training program and the main program dictionary_size = 3000